 Stovetop method or pan method

-For the stovetop method you would have to cook the rice first in a pressure cooker or in a pot and place it aside.
+For the stovetop method, you would have to cook the rice first in a pressure cooker or in a pot and place it aside.

 On a separate pan over medium flame, add a few teaspoons of oil.
 As the oil heats up, start to saute the peanuts to a crispy texture.
 Continue to saute chana dal and mustard seeds.
 Once they start to sizzle add sliced onions, curry leaves, and sliced green chilies.
 Saute them until the onions turn translucent.
-Now, add the sliced brinjals and continue to saute until the slices soften and follow up with the vangi bath powder and mix well.
+Now, add the sliced brinjals and continue to saute until the slices soften follow up with the vangi bath powder and mix well.

 To improve taste, add tamarind paste, jaggery, and salt and continue to cook for a couple of minutes.
-Turn off the heat and add the cooked rice .
+Turn off the heat and add the cooked rice.
 Switch off the heat after 2 minutes.
 Then add the cooked rice and mix well.
 Garnish with coriander leaves.

 Recommended Rice